Public urination: India

+Public urination is a punishable offense in India under public nuisance laws, primarily Section 292 of the Indian Penal Code (IPC) and in similar section of Bharatiya Nyaya Sanhita (BNS).

 The Netherlands

 In The Netherlands, public urination in undesignated places is called "wildplassen."
 It is prohibited in many places under the APV, The fine for this offense is 160 euros.
 However, it is often not punishable outside of built-up areas as the local regulations usually only apply to cover the built-up area.
 Under the Police Penalty Order F 185, "relieving oneself outside a designated facility/place on or near the road within built-up areas".

 After years of protests by women convicted of urinating on the street, the city of Amsterdam committed to investing four million euros in public toilets for women.